 These long standing runs are at the heart and soul of the club.
 Start times vary depending on daylight, but always start at and finish in a local pub.
 There is usually a split into a steady and speedy group depending on who is about, with different fell routes taken to keep all involved honest.
 Push the tempo or take it easy?
 The choice is yours.
 Check out the Tuesday night training schedule for details of where to meet and drink.

 When the nights draw in we meet at Ambleside Rugby Club and generally stay on the roads.Those psyched for a session usually take on the 7, 8 or 9 hills of Ambleside, a legendary circuit, and it has been known for the odd group to don their head torches and get out onto the fell.

-New for 2017 is an inclusive, steady paced shorter run for those injured, tired or new to the club.
+There is also a year round, inclusive, steady paced shorter run for those injured, tired or new to the club.

 Tuesday and Friday Mornings

 If you are free in the daytime and are up for a Tuesday or Friday morning run then get in touch with John Gomersall at email@example.com (Tuesday mornings) or Roger Bell at firstname.lastname@example.org (Friday mornings) and they will let you know the score.
 Usually starting at 10am from different venues, you have the added advantage of getting out on the fell in the daylight throughout the year.